 There is a common perception that Commercial Property Investment is meant only for the “big boys” or big investors.

-One of the most common queries I get from ordinary investors is whether they should opt for a Commercial Property or Residential for investment purposes.
+One of the most common queries I get from ordinary investors is whether they should opt for a Commercial Property or Residential Property for investment.

 I think it’s easier to acquire or buy a ready commercial building with individual offices to lease out to companies and small business owners.